github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

      - The path to a directory within the pack that contains upgrade scripts, defined relative to the pack directory.
 The ``database upgrade`` action uses these scripts to update databases that were created by an older version of an extractor so they're compatible with the current extractor (see `Upgrade scripts for a language <#upgrade-scripts-for-a-language>`__ below.)
    * - ``authors``
      - ``example@github.com``
+     - All packs
      - Metadata that will be displayed on the packaging search page in the packages section of the organization that a CodeQL pack is published to.
    * - ``licenses``
      - ``(LGPL-2.1 AND MIT)``
+     - All packs
      - Metadata that will be displayed on the packaging search page in the packages section of the organization that a CodeQL pack is published to.
    * - ``description``
      - ``Human-readable description of the software packaged in the image.``
+     - All packs
      - Metadata that will be displayed on the packaging search page in the packages section of the organization that a CodeQL pack is published to.